What is exopolitics?

 - Exopolitics is the study of the political implications of the extraterrestrial presence on Earth.

-- Alfred Webre 'invented' the word exopolitics and describes it as "the study of political process and governance in interstellar society."
+- Alfred Webre was one of the first to use the word exopolitics and described it as "the study of political process and governance in interstellar society."

 (*) Incomprehensibly, between April 2008 and January 2009 the wikipedia censored articles on exopolitics.
 The topic itself had even been removed.
 As of 10 January 2009 the topic is available again.